barchart/alerting-service-public/docs/content/sdk/lib-data.md

 * * *

 ### Schema.Condition :id=schemacondition
-> A "condition" is a statement that can be evaluated (as the backend processes streaming data).
+> A "condition" is a statement that is evaluated by the backend (as streaming data is processed).
 >
 > For example, "Apple stock's last price is higher than $600" is a condition.
 Using this example,
 > the "property" object denotes "Apple stock's last price" and the "operator" object denotes "higher